-The board of directors reviews the NYSE American exchange listing standards definition of independence for Audit Committee members on an annual basis and has determined that each of the members of our Audit Committee as of the record date satisfies the NYSE American exchange listing requirements and SEC independence requirements.
+The Board of Directors reviews the NYSE American exchange listing standards definition of independence for Audit Committee members on an annual basis and has determined that each of the members of our Audit Committee as of the record date satisfies the NYSE American exchange listing requirements and SEC independence requirements.

-Our Board of Directors has determined that each of Ms. Parker and Mr. Cook qualifies as an audit committee financial expert within the meaning of SEC regulations.
-Our Board of Directors has also determined that Ms. Kramer qualifies as an audit committee financial expert within the meaning of SEC regulations.
-In making this determination, our Board of Directors has considered each of Ms. Parker's, Mr. Cook's, and Ms. Kramer's formal education and previous and current experience in financial roles.
+Our Board of Directors has determined that Ms. Kramer qualifies as an audit committee financial expert within the meaning of SEC regulations.
+In making this determination, our Board of Directors has considered Ms. Kramer's formal education and previous and current experience in financial roles.
 Both our independent registered public accounting firm and management periodically meet privately with our Audit Committee.